tnebooks/11th-botany/content.en/tissue-and-tissue-system/comparision-of-primary-structure/_index.md

 The central part of the stem inner to the endodermis is known as **stele**.
 It consists of pericyle, vascular bundles and pith.
 In dicot stem, vascular bundles are arranged in a ring around the pith.
 This type of stele is called **eustele.**

 **Pericycle**
 Pericycle is the layers of cells that occur between the endodermis and vascular bundles.
-In the stem of **sunflower (Helianthus),**a few layers of sclerenchyma cell occur in patches outside the phloem in each vascular bundle.
+In the stem of sunflower(Helianthus),a few layers of sclerenchyma cell occur in patches outside the phloem in each vascular bundle.
 This patch of sclerenchyma cell is called **Bundle cap or Hardbast**.
 The bundle caps and the parenchyma cells between them constitute the pericycle in the stem of sunflower.

 **Vascular Bundles**
 The vascular bundles consist of xylem, phloem and cambium.
 Xylem and phloem in the stem occur together and form the vascular bundles.
 These vascular bundles are **Wedge shaped**.
 They are arranged in the form of a ring.
 Each vascular bundle is **conjoint, collateral, open and endarch**.